Frequently Asked Questions

 low/high brain chemicals and food allergies/sensitivities that result in imbalanced signals and

-• High stress, 24/7 over stimulating, sedentary urban lifestyles downplay the need for proper
+• High stress, 24/7 over stimulating, sedentary urban lifestyles downplay the need for proper exercise, rest and sleep.

 What exactly is “diet mentality?”